Generalized Springer Theory for D-modules on a Reductive Lie Algebra

 \subsection{Outline of the paper}

-\begin{itemize} \item In section \ref{sectionmackey}, we define derived functors of parabolic induction and restriction, and show that they satisfy a general form of the Mackey theorem. \item In Section \ref{sectionreg} we study certain partitions of $\fg$ and the variety of commuting elements $\comm(\fg)$ indexed by Levi subgroups $L$ of $\fg$.
-Given a Levi subgroup $L$ of $G$, there is an open locus $\comm(\fl)^\reg$ whose complement does not contain any coisotropic subvarieties, and thus cannot support the associated graded of any $D$-modules. \item In Section \ref{sectionproperties} we show that the parabolic induction and restriction functors restrict to exact functors on the level of abelian categories.
-This is essentially proved by observing that, generically parabolic induction and restriction are controlled by direct and inverse image under an \'etale map, and the behavior over the non-regular locus is controlled by the observation from the previous section that the non-regular locus of $\comm(\fl)$ does not support coisotropics.
-We characterize those objects which are killed by parabolic restriction, by their singular support with respect to the partition of $\comm(\fg)$ introduced in Section \ref{sectionreg}. \item In Section \ref{sectionabelian}, we show that the monad associated to the induction/restriction adjunction acting on a block of cuspidal objects is described by the action of the relative Weyl group.
-The monad can be thought of as a relative version of the Borel-Moore homology of the Steinberg variety with its convolution operation.
-As in other incarnations of Springer theory, we first consider the restriction of the monad to the regular locus and then extend.
+\begin{itemize} \item In Section \ref{sectionmackey}, we define derived functors of parabolic induction and restriction, and show that they satisfy a general form of the Mackey theorem. \item In Section \ref{sectionreg} we study certain partitions of $\fg$ and the variety of commuting elements $\comm(\fg)$ indexed by Levi subgroups $L$ of $\fg$. \item In Section \ref{sectionproperties} we show that the parabolic induction and restriction functors restrict to exact functors on the level of abelian categories. \item In Section \ref{sectionabelian}, we show that the monad associated to the induction/restriction adjunction acting on a block of cuspidal objects is described by the action of the relative Weyl group.
+The monad can be thought of as a relative version of the Borel-Moore homology of the Steinberg variety with its convolution operation.\footnote{In this paper it will be convenient to make use of the categorical language of monads as a convenient tool.
+However, in our setting, the categories on which the monads act can all be represented as modules for an algebra.
+In this case, the notion of a monad is very concrete: a (colimit preserving) monad acting on the category $R-\module$ for a ring $R$ is an algebra object in the monoidal category of $R$-bimodules.
+This is the same thing as an \emph{$R$-ring}, i.e. a ring $A$ together with a (not necessarily central) ring map $R\to A$.
+A module for the monad $A$ in $R-\module$ is nothing more than an $A$-module.} As in other incarnations of Springer theory, we first consider the restriction of the monad to the regular locus and then extend.
 In particular, this gives a new proof of the classical results of Springer theory.
 This allows us to deduce Theorem \ref{theoremabelian}.
 The existence of a recollement situation may be already deduced from the theory of induction and restriction; the fact that the recollement is split follows from the semisimplicity of the group algebra of the Weyl group. \item In Appendix \ref{appendixcat}, we give an overview of some of the category theory required in this paper.
 In particular, we explain how the Barr-Beck theorem allows one to upgrade certain adjunctions to recollement situations. \item In Appendix \ref{appendixdmod}, we gather some general results on $D$-modules. \end{itemize}